chukwunnonso/Technical-writing/introduction-to-github/github.md

 GitHub CLI stands for GitHub Command Line Interface.
 It helps you to connect with GitHub from your terminal without having to switch applications.

 Think of the GitHub CLI when you consider ease.
 It eliminates the need for switching from the terminal to web browser or the GitHub desktop application while trying to access or host a repository.
-GitHub CLI makes you become accustomed to working with the terminal, which is a crucial skill for you to have.
-Who doesn't enjoy feeling like a hacker, after all?
+GitHub CLI makes you become accustomed to working with the terminal, which is a crucial skill.
+You like feeling like a hacker, after all.

-To install GitHub CLI is very easy just visit [this link](https://cli.github.com/) and download.
+Download GitHub CLI from [here](https://cli.github.com/).

- in your terminal, run the below command
+Run this command in the terminal

 ```
     gh auth login